Moroccan cuisine: Drinks

 A pistachio croissant served with a nuṣṣ-nuṣṣ (نص-نص "half-half," a Moroccan variant of café crème), served at a café in Casablanca.

 The most popular drink is Moroccan mint tea, locally called atay.
 Traditionally, making good mint tea in Morocco is considered an art form and the drinking of it with friends and family is often a daily tradition.
 The pouring technique is as crucial as the quality of the tea itself.
 Moroccan tea pots have long, curved pouring spouts and this allows the tea to be poured evenly into tiny glasses from a height.
 For the best taste, glasses are filled in two stages.
 The Moroccans traditionally like tea with bubbles, so while pouring they hold the teapot high above the glasses.
-Finally, the tea is accompanied with hard sugar cones or lumps.
+Finally, the tea is accompanied by hard sugar cones or lumps.
 Morocco has an abundance of oranges and tangerines, so fresh orange juice is easily found and inexpensive.